-28. The Township will ensure that the sum of \$50,000 in payment of fees and costs is conveyed to Fair Share Housing Center within 60 days of the approval of this Agreement by court order following a Fairness Hearing.
-The Township may enter into a separate agreement with Developer(s) for the payment of the entire fee of \$50,000.00 to be paid to FSHC, but failure to secure payment from Developer(s) shall not remove the requirement that \$50,000 shall be conveyed to FSHC within 30 days of the approval pursuant to a duly-notice fairness hearing.
-The Township agrees to enter into agreements with the developers that require the payment of the funds to their counsel to be held in escrow within 30 days of the execution of the agreements between the Township and intervenors and before the fairness hearing in this matter.
+28. The Township will ensure that the sum of \$50,000 in payment of fees and costs is conveyed to Fair Share Housing Center within 60 days of the approval of this Agreement by court order following a Fairness Hearing or if a joint fairness and compliance hearing is scheduled, a Joint Hearing as described in paragraph 22.
+The Township may enter into a separate agreement with Developer(s) for the payment of the entire fee of \$50,000.00 to be paid to FSHC, but failure to secure payment from Developer(s) shall not remove the requirement that \$50,000.00 shall be conveyed to FSHC within 30 days of the approval pursuant to a duly-noticed fairness hearing or Joint Hearing.
+The Township agrees to enter into agreements with the developers that require the payment of the funds to their counsel to be held in escrow within 30 days of the agreements between the Township and intervenors and before the fairness hearing in this matter.